shawnmclean/SimpleCrypto.net/README.md

     //New User
     string password = "password";

+    //save this salt to the database
+    string salt = cryptoService.GenerateSalt();

     //save this hash to the database
     string hashedPassword = cryptoService.Compute(password);

-    //save this salt to the database
-    string salt = cryptoService.Salt;

     //validate user
     //compare the password (this should be true since we are rehashing the same password and using the same generated salt) bool isPasswordValid = cryptoService.Compute(password, salt) == hashedPassword;